TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

 If a particular application uses this pattern a lot, it can be simplified even further by means of a small helper class::

-   from contextlib import ExitStack
+   kutoka contextlib agiza ExitStack

-   class Callback(ExitStack):
+   kundi Callback(ExitStack):
        def __init__(self, callback, /, *args, **kwds):
            super(Callback, self).__init__()
            self.callback(callback, *args, **kwds)